 New Mintabie Old Field workings...one of the largest open-cut diggings in Mintabie history.

-5/12/12 Left for Lambina at first light…didn’t want to hit another ‘roo.
-235km to Marla where we turn onto the Oodnadatta Track for about 10km then onto a single lane trail through the outback for 30km further.
+6/12/12 Left for Lambina at first light…didn’t want to hit another ‘roo.
+The route was due north for 235km to Marla where we turn east onto the Oodnadatta Track for about 10km then left onto a single lane trail through the outback for 30km further.
 I’d been on this road in 2003, when opal was plentiful in Lambina.
 The scenery along the way was astonishingly beautiful…rugged escarpments, bright red outback soil, tall termite mounds and flocks of bright green lorikeets.
 But today the road was barred and a sign posted stated that for admittance a notice must be posted to the station owner 21 days in advance.
+You shall not pass!!

 What to do now?
 Mintabie wasn’t far away…45 kilometers west of Marla.
 So we decided to visit Mintabie where I had some old friends living…Dan and Patsy Tucker.
 My wife Darlene and I had met Dan and Patsy in 2007 when taking an opal carving class from Stuart Jackson at the TAFE in Coober Pedy.
 And you just never know…Dan may know a miner with the odd parcel for sale.
 I do like Mintabie opal…very hard and stable.
 So we made the drive to Mintabie and stopped in at Dan and Patsy’s camp…and they were both home!
 Dan and Patsy are expat Americans who moved to Australia in the late 60’s.
 Dan taught school for many years in Alice Springs and fell into opal mining during his summer months off from school.
 After retirement they moved to Mintabie on a full time basis and have lived there ever since.
 Dan turned 81 in 2012 and is still mining with a partner.
 But alas, he didn’t know of any miners with opal currently for sale.
 But he did know of a miner, Max Noveli, who was on opal in a HUGE open cut mine at the Old Field.
 So we took a drive up to see his mine and it was HUGE!
 They must have gone down over 100 feet exposing old tunnel working at the sides of the mine.
 This was impressive.
 They were working the mine while were there so we stayed clear of the bulldozers…big D9 Caterpillars.
 Dan also reported that 3 companies were still mining opal in Mintabie.